steo13/aml-domain2text-project/README.md

 ## Environment

-1) All the requirements for the project are listed under the file [requirements.txt](https://github.com/steo13/aml-domain2text-project/blob/main/requirements.txt)
+1) All the requirements for the project are listed under the file [requirements.txt](https://github.com/steo13/aml-domain2text-project/blob/main/requirements.txt);
-2) In the folder [describing_textures](https://github.com/steo13/aml-domain2text-project/tree/main/describing_textures) there is the model used to get the new weights
+2) In the folder [describing_textures](https://github.com/steo13/aml-domain2text-project/tree/main/describing_textures) there is the model used to get the new weights;
 3) The notebook associated to the project is: https://colab.research.google.com/drive/1LyDXBj6gS-bt937Rzcgc6YWQ8zsviiTS#scrollTo=gi1t1dKcNeS2

+## Report

+For a complete description of the project download the [report.pdf](https://github.com/steo13/aml-domain2text-project/blob/main/report.pdf) from this repository.

 ## Students
 The project was developed by: